Out of Many Scattered Things: Lady Stardust

 Then we were Ziggy’s band.

-They fall, knocked off their feet in a flying tackle, hitting springy turf, landing on the ball, curling around it.
+They fall, knocked off their feet in a flying tackle to hit springy turf, but landing on the ball, curling around it.
 Praise God from whom all blessings flow; praise God all creatures here below!
 Alleluia!
 Alleluia!
-Praise Jesus Christ whose power uplifts!
-Praise the spirit, Holy Spirit— Lightcap: a blaze of blue eyes and white lab coat, highest heels, longest hair, a laugh like a tray full of crystal dropped on a tile floor.
-D’onofrio: a dark doxological rock of a man, bowed head and eyes the color of the sea above the continental shelf, where one day, together, they will walk.
+Praise God the source of all our gifts!
+Jesus Christ whose power uplifts!
+Praise the Spirit, Holy Spirit—

 Ziggy really sang,